Xuanwu Lake: History

 The lake was formed, according to geologists, when tectonic plates shifted and created Mount Yanshan.
 A legend is that Emperor Sun Quan (182–252) settled in the Nanjing area and he had the lake created and filled with water.
-The lake was named for a black dragon, believed to be a water god by Chinese Taoists, from a Southern dynasty (420-859) legend.
-The dragon, seen in the lake, looked like a tortoise and a snake and was named Xuanwu, meaning black tortoise.
+The lake was named for a black dragon, believed to be a water god by Chinese Taoists, from a Southern dynasty (420–859) legend.
+The dragon, seen in the lake, looked like a tortoise and a snake and was named Xuanwu, meaning Black Turtle-Snake.

 During the Six Dynasties period (222–859) a garden on a basaltic site was created, which is now considered one of the most scenic places in the park.
 The area was used for hunting and training by the emperor's family members.

 Also called "Military Rehearsal Lake", the lake was used for naval battle exercises during the Song dynasty (960–1279).
-The "Yellow Book Storage", or the "Yellow Register Archives", was built there in the beginning of the Ming dynasty (1368-1644), and it was thus made an imperial garden and "forbidden land".
+The "Yellow Book Storage", or the "Yellow Register Archives", was built there in the beginning of the Ming dynasty (1368–1644), and it was thus made an imperial garden and "forbidden land".

 The lake and surrounding area was made into a park in 1911 after the end of the Qing dynasty.
 It was renamed from Yuanwu Lake Park to "Continental Park" in 1928 and officially made Xuanwu Lake Park in 1935.
 A plan was made for the 2005 creation of the Li Yu Cultural Park, Garden Park, Qingyinge pavilion and an immortality garden.